Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

 11) Art + Culture

-Walk down the famous Hosier Lane and admire the street art that has made Melbourne’s urban art scene renowned around the world.
-Soak up the diverse variety of murals, portraits and quotes created by both local and international artists.
+Walk down the famous Hosier Lane and admire the street art that has made Melbourne’s urban art scene renowned worldwide.
+Soak up the diverse variety of murals, portraits and quotes created by local and international artists.

-Appreciate street art all around this colourful city, whether you’re passing a Donald Trump mural on the train to Richmond, or discovering a recent tribute to a well-loved celebrity outside a secret bar in Fitzroy.
+Appreciate street art around this colourful city, whether passing a Donald Trump mural on the train to Richmond or discovering a recent tribute to a well-loved celebrity outside a secret bar in Fitzroy.

 12) Unlimited Travel Opportunities

-Melbourne is literally the other side of the world from the UK but you’re never too far from your next adventure.
-With New Zealand, Fiji, Bali, Japan and Singapore, to name just a few, on your door step you’ll never be short of places to explore.
+Melbourne is the other side of the world from the UK, but you’re never too far from your next adventure.
+With New Zealand, Fiji, Bali, Japan and Singapore, to name just a few, on your doorstep step, you’ll never be short of places to explore.
 Interstate travel is cheap enough for you to start discovering this beautiful country.

-Also Victoria is perfectly positioned to make it easier to visit other rregions and states in Australia.
+Also, Victoria is perfectly positioned to make it easier to visit other regions and states in Australia.

 Melbourne’s best libraries include peaceful reading rooms, speedy Wi-Fi, recording studios and innovative technology.

-The State Library of Victoria, a beautiful building in its own right and situated in the heart of the city, is one of Melbourne’s richest pieces of history dating back to 1856.
+The State Library of Victoria, a beautiful building in its own right and situated in the heart of the city, is one of Melbourne’s wealthiest pieces of history, dating back to 1856.
 Daily free tours will show you the library’s hidden areas like the Queen’s Hall, a grand old reading room usually closed off to the public.

 14) Free Events All Year Round

-You can check out a free weekly art exhibition at the NGV, enjoy a free gin festival in Brunswick or wander round the legendary Night Market on a Wednesday at Queen Victoria Market.
+For instance, you can explore a weekly art exhibition at no cost at the NGV, revel in a complimentary gin festival in Brunswick, or stroll through the iconic Night Market at Queen Victoria Market on Wednesdays.

 15) Shopping and Fashion

 Black is the new black when it comes to Melbourne’s fashion.
-Thanks to the many seasons in one day the typical Melbourne look is a trench coat, a scarf and an umbrella paired with sunglasses.
+Thanks to the many seasons in one day, the typical Melbourne look is a trench coat, scarf, umbrella, and sunglasses.